PonniLaxmi/Python-Project2-GermanyRentalpropertyanalysis/README.md

 6. Why is it expensive?

 ## Rental Caluclator
-A rental calculator was created in the Tableau dashboard(https://public.tableau.com/app/profile/ponni.laxmi.rajakumar/viz/GermanyRentalPropertyAnalysis/Story1?publish=yes).
+A rental calculator was created in the Tableau dashboard. [click here to view](https://public.tableau.com/app/profile/ponni.laxmi.rajakumar/viz/GermanyRentalPropertyAnalysis/Story1?publish=yes).

 ## Visualisation
 Technical analysis prepared in python